quinnmichaels/loadHBS/README.md

 =======

 ###SUMMARY:
-loadJBS is a JavaScript library for loading handlebars templates in to a jQuery selector.
+loadHBS is a JavaScript library for loading handlebars templates in to a jQuery selector.

 #####AUTHOR: